stanleynyoro/Calculating-Poverty-Levels-Using-R/README.md

-# R has been used to identify individuals who falls below poverty line in rural areas of two counties
+# R has been used to come up with the proportion of individuals living under poverty line in two rural counties in Kenya
 The dummy data is derived from individuals living in rural areas.

 Poverty line in rural areas is Ksh 3252 per month (USD32.52)